NumericalEnvironmental/LNAPL-in-an-unconfined-aquifer/README.md

 *knobs.txt – basic model controls (time stepping constraints, etc.)

-More info can be found here: (link coming soon)
+More info can be found here: https://numericalenvironmental.wordpress.com/2016/12/08/an-integrated-finite-difference-based-two-layer-lnapl-groundwater-model-written-in-julia/

 I'd appreciate hearing back from you if you find the script useful.
 Questions or comments are welcome at walt.mcnab@gmail.com.